 Two types of flood classification are flash floods and slow-rise floods.
 During slow-rise floods, emergency personnel have ample time to warn the community, but with flash floods, there is little time for preparation or warning.
 Although floods in other areas are due to water overflow, slow-rise floods in Southern California are the result of heavy rainfall or a combination of wet soil and lack of vegetation on the land.

-Most of the City has been developed on a foothill and along a downward slope; thus, flooding hazards are generally low.
-No property within the City lies within a federally designated 100-year or 500-year flood zone.
-With the construction of debris basins at the base of Chicken Creek, most areas of Claremont are protected from flood and mudflows.
+Most of the city has been developed on a foothill and along a downward slope; thus, flooding hazards are generally low.
+No property within the city lies within a federally designated 100-year or 500-year flood zone as shown in Figure 6-3.
+With the construction of debris basins at the base of Chicken Creek, most areas of Claremont are protected from the risk of flooding and mudflows, as assessed by the Federal Emergency Management Agency (FEMA).
+The remaining portions of the city have not been assessed by FEMA, as shown in Figure 6-3.

-Dam Inundation

-Dam inundation occurs when structural damage to a dam results in a flood.
-Dam failure can occur due to an earthquake, erosion, design flaw, or water overflow during storms.
-Failures or near failures of the Baldwin Hills, Saint Francis, and Van Norman dams in Southern California were the result of geologic or seismic failures.

-The western edge of San Antonio Dam is located in the northeast corner of Claremont, within the Santa Ana River Watershed, and extends east into San Bernardino County.
-The dam is a flood control and water conservation project constructed and operated by the U.S. Army Corps of Engineers.
-Construction of the dam began in April, 1952 and was completed in May of 1956.

-Claremont would face the danger of dam inundation if dam failure coincided with a heavy rainfall.
-Since the rivers are rarely full, the chance of both incidents happening at the same time is unlikely.
-However, if these two incidents did occur, failure of the San Antonio Dam could result in large-scale flood inundation in three flood zones, as shown in Figure 6-3.
-Figure 6-3 shows that the area southeast of Mt.
-Baldy Road and Thompson Creek would be most affected if dam failure occurred.
-The inundation map shows the inundation area and the depth of flood water in these areas.
-Additional inundation hazards could occur if dams were to fail at Thompson Creek Reservoir and at two reservoirs in Live Oak Canyon.